Star of ascent. Power to grow.

-Pre-pubescent girl: I believe this relates to the daughter” energy of young girls as well as their procreative and incubative potential.
-Rohini reminds us that the naturally the passive and agreeable nature of young girls is why we offer them privileges and protection.
-Like all children in some form of other, we seek to protect them from their own naivety.
+I believe this relates to the “daughter” energy of young girls as well as their procreative and incubative potential.
+Rohini reminds us that the naturally passive and agreeable nature of young girls is why we offer them privileges and protection.
+Like all children in some form or another, we seek to protect them from their own naivety.
 The combination of Moon and Venus energy can be very seductive and tempting, and since they are practically defenceless they are easy prey for those who do not have control over their desires.
-They are not completely defenceless though: beauty and innocence are a form of defence in themselves since people generally don’t like to harm beautiful people of things that pose no threat to anyone.
+They are not completely defenceless though: beauty and innocence are a form of defence in themselves since people generally don’t like to harm beautiful people or things that pose no threat to anyone.
 Such no threatening traits also inspire others to stand in their defence.

 It can also be noted that between the ages of 10 – 12 young girls go through a remarkable growth spurt that usually sees them towering over boys.
-I suspect this might also be one of natures defence mechanisms that help keep them safe through some of their tenderest years as they change from little girls to young women.
-Their hight grows very quickly and fat deposits usually begins to form in their hips and breasts a couple years before mensuration begins. (see the stories of Brahma and Prajapati)
+I suspect this might also be one of nature’s defence mechanisms that help keep them safe through some of their tenderest years as they change from little girls to young women.
+Their height grows very quickly and fat deposits usually begin to form in their hips and breasts a couple years before menstruation begins. (see the stories of Brahma and Prajapati)

-Reddish one: Just “reddish” not quite red; the colour of a blushing young girls cheeks.
-Embarrassment or passion are two of the main reasons for this, but we will explore some medical in the section on health that may be related with Rohini.
+Just “reddish” not quite red; the colour of a blushing young girl’s cheeks.
+Embarrassment or passion are two of the main reasons for this, but we will explore some medical topics in the section on health that may be related with Rohini.

-Growing one: Swelling, growing relating to fertility, agriculture, pregnancy, water build up, high tide, balloons.
+Swelling, growing relating with fertility, agriculture, pregnancy, water build up, high tide, balloons.
 Anything that swells like excitement, suspense.
-Natural disasters like volcanoes and tsunamis have occurred when moon is passing thru Rohini.
+Natural disasters like volcanoes and tsunamis have occurred when the moon is passing thru Rohini.
 All this talk about stock market bubbles and housing bubbles is all related to Rohini.

 Fertility and abundance due to the number of eggs they lay and their similarities with the sperm.
 They are also practically defenceless and also silent creatures.

-Oily skin and acne iso a common occurrence with the moon here, especially in their developmental phase.
+Oily skin and acne is a common occurrence with the moon here, especially in their developmental phase.
 Saturn or Ketu here can bring paralysis or hearing problems.

-Dietary health problems related to comfort eating, over eating and the resulting obesity is common.
-For obesity check the fullness of the Moon and the heft of Jupiter.
+Dietary health problems related to comfort eating, overeating and the resulting obesity are common.
+For obesity, check the fullness of the Moon and the heft of Jupiter.